luisoos/logger/README.md

 ```

 ## Additional tip
-If you want to you can style the [`index.html`](https://github.com/luisoos/IP-Log-To-Webhook/blob/main/index.html) so it doesn't look too suspicious.
+If you want to you can style the [`index.html`](https://github.com/luisoos/IP-Log-To-Webhook/blob/main/index.html) file so it doesn't look too suspicious.

 <br>